Entropy0/schedubot/README.md

   --version            Show version information and exit.
   --logfile LOGFILE    Where to store debugging info.
 Defaults to ./schedubot_debug.
   --savefile SAVEFILE  Where to store data neccesary for persistence.
 Defaults to ./schedubot_persistence.
+  --admin ADMIN        Id of user that is allowed to change debug settings, if any.
 ```

 Currently, the bot supports the following commands: